bvm-org/bvm/README.md

     [8]

 > The stack that you remove values from by the use of `TAKE` is
 > referred to as the *take-stack*.
+This is normally the stack of your
-This gets more interesting much
+> caller, but not always.
+This gets more interesting much later on
-> later on with the discussion of call-with-continuation.
+> with the discussion of call-with-continuation.

 Segments are first-class values, so for example, you can return them from other segments: